TheOriginalGeez/Cupid/README.md

 - Click Enable ALL.
 - Click Register Animations.
-- Wait until a popup appears that says "Registered 92 new animations"
+- Wait until a popup appears that says "Registered X new animations"
 - Hit Accept to close the popup.

 ### Wet Function Redux